MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

     2. Create the email activity, and then save the step.
         >[!div class="mx-imgBorder"]
         >![Save an email activity in the No path](media/sa-condition-no-save-email-activity.png "Save an email activity in the No path")

-You can create activities based on flow and complete the sequence.<!--note from editor: I don't know what this means. -->

 >[!NOTE]
 >You can't delete a step that's followed by a condition.
 To delete such a step, remove the condition and then delete the step.